Documentation for Axxon PSIM 2.0. Documentation for other versions of Axxon PSIM is available too.

 2. Time setting:

-2. Adjusting with up and down buttons.
+2. Adjust the time with the up and down buttons.

 3. Radio button.